paulkarabilo/gps_py/README.md

 Python
 GTK3+

-A simple process explorer for Linux (Ubuntu)
+A simple process explorer for Linux (works in Ubuntu, don't really care about others so far).